SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 # -O will actually take the filename portion from the url.
 # -s will run the curl command silently.
 # & at the end will exeucte the curl command in the background.

+# Example to check for vacancies in the unsw website for 2041.
+# This will search the site every 20 seconds for a number that's not 0 in the
+# COMP2041 part of the site.
+20s here is a bit too often and of course, we need
+# to look through the html formatting to find the best way to extract info..

+#!/bin/sh

+course="$1"
+url="$2"

+while true
+do
+	if curl -s "$url" | egrep "$course" | egrep -v ">0<" >/dev/null
+	then
+		echo You can enroll now.
+		exit
+	fi
+	sleep 20
+done
 ```

+But in unix systems, there is a special program whose entire purpose is to run certain programs in the background periodically.
+We can add this shell script to it.